|

 One of Jan's research interests is the tension between trying to 'open the

-senses' whilst coping with the current ecological crisis.
-An issue all the
+senses' whilst coping with the current ecological crisis - an issue all the

 more pressing when working with children.
+Since 2007, Jan is member of the

-Jan is also on
+ecoart network.
+He is also on

 ResearchGate.